-Dr. Mike Perko, a professor of public health education in UNCG’s School of Health and Human Sciences, has created 500 Fist Bumps – a public health effort delivered through youth and recreational sports organizations.
+Dr. Mike Perko, an associate professor of public health education in UNCG’s School of Health and Human Sciences, has created 500 Fist Bumps – a public health effort delivered through youth and recreational sports organizations.
 The initiative uses fist bumps as a connection point for building care, trust and a supportive environment for kids.

 A POWERFUL EMBODIMENT